a-plasencia/typescript-practice/README.md

-A repository to try out and practice using typescript with JavaScript as well as typescript with React
+A repository to try out and practice using typescript with JavaScript as well as typescript with React.
+Currently going through the documentation and making my own examples while simultaneously tweaking my dev enviroment to properly work with typescript.